Faizalik1/Housingpricepredictions/README.md

 # Housingpricepredictions
-here I am predicting housing prices at very beginner level, I am just growing slowly step by step in datascience
+here I am predicting housing prices at very beginner level, I am just growing slowly step by step in datascience with help of AI